Todays COVID-19 update follows the meeting details from tonight’s County Commission meeting.

 - Be smart and avoid places you feel are unsafe.

-The following are the numbers from the Tennessee Department of Health (TDH) for Cumberland County as of the date of this newsletter.
+The following are the numbers from the Tennessee Department of Health (TDH) for Cumberland County as of 5:00 PM (the state has permanently changed the time to 5:00 PM for the data release).
 The change from the prior day, not my prior newsletter, is in parenthesis.

 These numbers are intended to be a brief summary of the information provided by the Tennessee Department of Health (TDH).
 More detailed information can be found at the online dashboard: https://www.tn.gov/health/cedep/ncov.html